-Donald Trump’s Russia Ties Concern Republicans Who Would Back Impeachment
+Donald Trump’s Russia Ties Concern Republicans, Who Would Back Impeachment

 This week, two other Republicans have come forward to say, if they see evidence indicating the Trump Russia allegations are true, they will back impeachment efforts.
 Republican Rep. Andy Harris of Maryland held a town hall on Friday, a district that is widely Republican.
 Andy Harris won the district with 67 percent of the vote, in a district that Trump won by 62 percent of the vote.

-But the Republicans in Maryland are not happy with what is going on with the Trump Russia scandal.
+But Republicans in Maryland are not happy with what is going on with the Trump Russia scandal.
 Rep. Harris is backing them, and he backs their requests for an independent investigation into the Trump Russia scandal, one that would occur outside of Congress.

 “If we can’t get information, if for some reason the congressional investigation is biased, I want an unbiased investigation.
 I support investigating it, I want to know what they find.
 I want to hear some of the testimony, and then I’ll decide.”

 Republican Rep. Tom Garrett of Virginia also held a town hall on Friday at the University of Virginia.
-Tom Garrett won his district with 58.3 percent of the votes according to the New York Times.
+Tom Garrett won his district with 58.3 percent of the votes, according to the New York Times.
 He was directly asked by his Republican constituents where he stood on Trump impeachment.

 He said he is not against impeachment of Trump if the evidence shows something really bad happened.